CERTIFIED PROFESSIONAL LIFE INSURANCE (CPLI)

 HOW TO BECOME AN ALUCA ACCREDITED CPLI MEMBER?

-Certified Professional: Life Insurance (CPLI) ALUCA membership is only available to life insurance underwriters and/or claims manager/and or rehabilitation members with at least 2+ years life insurance industry experience, and educational qualifications relevant to each category of CPLI level membership.
+Certified Professional: Life Insurance (CPLI) ALUCA membership is only available to life insurance: underwriters, claims managers/assessors and rehabilitation advisor members with at least 2+ years life insurance industry experience, and educational qualifications relevant to each category of CPLI level membership.
 Please note if you do not have life insurance industry experience you can still join ALUCA as an ordinary member.
 You can view the tables below to see what CPLI level you may qualify for.

 The five levels of membership are designed to both recognise and encourage members to continue their professional development and obtain recognition for their experience and study.